Part 24: Non-blocking Debounce — Don't Make the CPU Wait

 }

-20ms doesn't sound like much.
-If you're only controlling an LED, waiting is no big deal.
-But in real projects, your main loop might have many things to do—reading sensor data, updating a display, handling communication protocols.
+20ms doesn't sound long.
+If you are just controlling an LED, waiting is fine, it doesn't matter.
+But in real projects, your main loop might have many things to do—reading sensor data, updating displays, handling communication protocols.
 If you block for 20ms every time you check a button, the real-time performance of other tasks is compromised.

 Even worse is the final while loop—if the user holds the button down, the CPU gets stuck in this loop, and other tasks stop completely.
-This is no longer a "delay"; it's a "hang".
+This is no longer just a "delay"; it is a "hang".

-We need a way to debounce without blocking the CPU.
+We need a debounce method that does not block the CPU.

 HAL_GetTick: A Free Clock